 Space conquest: should we take all the risks to go to the Moon (and Mars)?

 Exactly 55 years ago, on January 27, 1967, the conquest of space found itself confronted for the first time with the worst of crises: the loss of a crew of astronauts in its spaceship.
 They hadn’t left Earth yet, and technically they weren’t even on a mission, since it was a rehearsal.
-Prisoners of the Apollo 1 capsule in flames, Gus Grissom, Ed White and Roger Chaffee perished alive before anyone could help them.
+Prisoners of the Apollo 1 capsule in flames, Gus Grissom, Ed White and Roger Chaffee perished alive before anyone might help them.

 As if that were not enough, seventeen years later, on February 1, 2003, the space shuttle Columbia disintegrated 60 kilometers above Texas, during its re-entry into the atmosphere at the end of a two-day mission. weeks.
 It had seven astronauts on board, including the first Israeli in space, Ilan Ramon.
 The anniversaries of the three greatest dramas in American space history follow each other in less than five calendar days.
 These days, NASA therefore has a series of celebrations and the period is conducive to reflection on risk management.